rcammisola/tennis-game-refactoring-kata/README.md

 1. Unclear what each separate if block is for
 1. Unnecessary check that the opposition has 0+ points in the game over conditionals
     1. Removed

+1. Removed duplication of result string for Win and Advantage branches